 Team and timeline

-Documentation note: If the timeline shifts during the engagement, update this section and record the reason per ISA 300.A20.
+Documentation note: If the timeline shifts during the engagement, update this section and record the reason per ISA 300 .A20.

 Changes from prior year

-- Prior-year management letter finding: the prior-year management letter flagged a weakness in the property subsidiary's segregation of duties for journal entry approval.
+Two changes require a response this year.
+First, Van der Berg Logistics B.V. entered a new contract type in Q2 2025 (temperature-controlled pharmaceutical logistics) with different revenue recognition triggers.
+The audit programme includes specific procedures for this revenue stream.
+Second, the prior-year management letter flagged a weakness in the property subsidiary’s segregation of duties for journal entry approval.
 Follow-up procedures are planned at interim to assess whether management has implemented the recommended control.

 Practical checklist for your planning memorandum